deculler/DataScienceTableDemos/README.md

 * [View](http://deculler.github.io/DataScienceTableDemos/RollingDice.html) or
 [Launch](http://mybinder.org/repo/deculler/DataScienceTableDemos/RollingDice.ipynb)
-a illustration of probability and the central limit theory using Tables.
+an illustration of probability and the central limit theory using Tables.